rsalmei/clearly/README.md

 Highlights:
 - compatible with any version of celery, from 3.1 to 4.2+
 - a result backend is not mandatory (but used if available)
-- `clearly` supports python 3.5+ :)
-(there's a version that still supports 2.7, see at the end of the page)
+- `clearly` now runs inside docker, so anyone with any python version can use it! 👏

 ## Features